MarkOpalski/markopalski/README.md

 Currently fascinated by the weird, wonderful space where human creativity meets machine intelligence.
 Some days I'm building with AI, other days I'm building *for* AI interactions, and most days I'm trying to figure out which is which.

-## Fun projects made with various AI techniques
+## Fun projects made with various AI tools and tricks

 Explore my collection of AI-driven projects and experiments: